rsta2/minisynth/README.md

 (\*\*) The MIDI CC mapping can be modified in the file *midi-cc.txt*.
 This is the default mapping.

 MiniSynth Pi provides two VCOs, one runs at the pitch frequency, the other at pitch frequency detuned by a configurable value (max. one semitone - or +, default 100% = Detune off).
+The VCF uses a second order recursive linear filter, containing two poles and two zeros (biquad), which is implemented as a low-pass filter.

 MiniSynth Pi allows to use a specific keyboard velocity curve, which fits best to your keyboard and your playing style.
 It has to be provided in the file *velocity.txt* on the SD card.
 The default velocity curve is linear.
 Have a look into the example files in the *config/* subdirectory.
 If you want to use one of these files, it has to be renamed to *velocity.txt* on the SD card.
 It should be easy to modify one example file to adjust the velocity curve to your own needs.